Doctor’s Appointments You Should Be Making This Year

 Dermatologist - Annually

 If you had a feather pen and wore low-rise flare jeans around the millennium, there is a chance that you spent a bit of time in the pursuit of the perfect tan.
-Even if not, routine skin checks are a must.
+Even if you didn’t, routine skin checks are a must.
 A dermatologist also provides the chance to talk with a professional about skin concerns like lingering acne (Isn’t life unfair, sometimes?!) or rashes, some cosmetic needs or wants, and even questions about your nails or hair.

 Eye Doctor - Every One to Two Years